 Princeton’s undergraduate program, with its dual emphasis on breadth and depth and its strong commitment to independent work, is designed to encourage students to think analytically and coherently; to express themselves effectively, both orally and in writing; to read with a critical eye; to appreciate the elegance of a mathematical or scientific proof, a clear argument or a well-turned phrase; to stand by conclusions that have been reached in a thoughtful way; to see issues in their broader contexts; to realize that a certain amount of ambiguity is inevitable in most things; and, finally, to apply their talents and education to the service of others.

-Students working toward the A.B. normally concentrate their studies in one of 29 departments.
+Students working toward the A.B. normally concentrate their studies in one of 31 departments.
 Students working toward the B.S.E. normally concentrate their studies in one of six departments.

 Departments, programs, courses, requirements and associated councils, committees and research sections are described in the Undergraduate Announcement.

-Academic advising of freshmen and sophomores in the A.B. program is centered in the six residential colleges.
-Every freshman in the A.B. program is assigned to a faculty adviser who assists with course selection and other academic matters throughout the year, and often continues as the student’s adviser through the sophomore year.
+Academic advising of first-year students and sophomores in the A.B. program is centered in the six residential colleges.
+Every first-year in the A.B. program is assigned to a faculty adviser who assists with course selection and other academic matters throughout the year, and often continues as the student’s adviser through the sophomore year.

 All students are encouraged to make full use of the academic resources of the University and to seek advice on specific academic matters from professors and departmental representatives in their particular areas of interest.
-The masters, deans, directors of studies and directors of student life in the residential colleges are available for academic advising and counseling regarding matters pertaining to other aspects of undergraduate life.
+The heads of the college, deans, directors of studies and directors of student life in the residential colleges are available for academic advising and counseling regarding matters pertaining to other aspects of undergraduate life.